-State of Emergency, 'It's not over': further Dunedin flooding updates
+State of Emergency, 'It's not over': All roads into Dunedin to stay closed overnight

-Civil Defence Minister Mark Mitchell says the local response to flooding in Dunedin had been "outstanding" but urges caution today.
+Civil Defence Minister Mark Mitchell says the local response to flooding in Dunedin was "outstanding" but urges caution today.

 He urged people to stay off the roads and stay home.